 To reach the trailhead from Farmington, take Piñon Hills Blvd. and turn north onto the main Glade Road, County Road 1980.
 Travel north 2 miles to the Glade entrance and the Open OHV area.
 To access the trail system from Piñon Hills, turn north onto College Blvd., travel approximately 1.2 miles just beyond Piedra Vista High School and Lions Wilderness Park.

-Overall, Glade Run ORV Recreation Area is the 5th most popular dirt bike trail of all 15 dirt biking in New Mexico.
+Overall, Glade Run ORV Recreation Area is the 5th most popular dirt bike trail of all 15 dirt biking rides in New Mexico.